Chen Taijiquan Forms

 Chen Taijiquan is a complete system comprising of foundation exercises, open hand forms, weapons forms and two person training exercises each instilling different skills.
 It can be compared to learning to write, you start with mastering the basic formation of the individual letters of the alphabet, then develop those letters into short words which become longer more complex words.
 These progress into sentences, paragraphs and so on... all the way up to beautiful works of literature.

-Like the art forms of classic literature and calligraphy, Taiji is considered a skill or gong fu to use the Chinese term, and like all worthwhile skills it takes time and effort to build the strong foundations that lead to the impressive demonstrations of Taiji seen performed by the Grandmasters of the Chen system.
+Like the art forms of classic literature and calligraphy, Taiji is considered a skill or gong fu to use the Chinese term, and like all worthwhile skills it takes time and effort to build the strong foundations that lead to the impressive demonstrations of Taiji seen performed by the Grandmasters of the Chen Tai Chi system.
 While we all have different aims with our Taiji practice, seeing it at it's highest level can inspire us to develop ourselves to our full potential and so gain the benefits that Taiji is renowned for.

-With this in mind, and to aid you in your practice, here are a selection of demonstrations for the forms we teach in our classes along with PDF's with the names of the postures.
+With this in mind, and to aid you in your practice, here are a selection of demonstrations for the forms we teach in our Tai Chi classes along with PDF's with the names of the postures.

-To make any of the videos bigger just click on the youtube logo in the bottow right corner or follow the link to youtube where you will be able to make it full screen.
+To make any of the videos bigger just click on the box in the bottow right corner or follow the link to youtube where you will be able to make it full screen.